dring1/devonring.ca/resume/devonring_resume_2015.md

 ####gopheringdj
 * Project is a work in progress
-* Allow users to listen to a stream the newest music submitted to the Music subreddit
+* Allow users to listen to a stream of the newest music submitted to the Music subreddit
 * Technology stack: Golang, websockets, ReactJS, BoltDb

 ####devonring.ca